Alejandro-FA/UPF-Deep_Learning/P3/report.md

 <img src="Results/fig5.png" style="zoom:15%;" ></img>

 We did not expect these transformations to have much of an impact.
-Even though, we thought that the performance could be improved if rotating and changing the colors of the images happened to help the model to gerenalize better.
+Even though, we thought that the performance could be improved if rotating and changing the colors of the images happened to help the model to generalize better.

 The results were not very promising, as the same network with the same architecture and same hyperparameters managed to achieve an accuracy of the $81.67\%$ for the testing dataset.
 Not only the accuracy reduced, but the overall training time increased as a transformation had to be applied to every image.